 More information about the full range of mental disorders is available on the APA's website at www.psychiatry.org/patients-families and in Understanding Mental Disorders: Your Guide to the DSM-5-TR (available from APA Publishing).
-This guide is based on the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR).
+This guide is based on the latest edition of the Disorders (DSM-5-TR).
 The DSM specifies symptoms that must be present for a given mental disorder diagnosis and is used by mental health professionals around the world.